 Battello | 502 Washington Boulevard

 This fine-dining restaurant serves Italian-influenced dishes and is particularly strong in seafood.
 The wine program has been a Wine Spectator Award of Excellence pick since 2014 (except in 2017 and 2018 when the restaurant was closed due to pier repair.)
-In an earlier interview, owner and wine director Cory Checket said Battello offers lower than average markup and various bottle formats including magnum and half bottles.
+In an earlier interview, owner and wine director Cory Checket said Battello provides lower-than-average markup and various bottle formats including magnum and half bottles.
 The diverse selection includes wines with significant age, such as vintages dating back to the 1980s; wines from organic producers and family-owned wineries; and wines from not only famed wine-producing regions in Italy, France, and California, but also South Africa, Switzerland, Lebanon, Austria, and Greece.

-Bistro La Source | 85 Morris Street
+Bistro La Source | 299 Marin Boulevard

 Bistro La Source, a popular French restaurant, boasts a large wine menu.
 Owner Bill Spitz helps curate the menu with featured hand-picked wine selections.
 With over 60 bottles of wine to choose from, the menu highlights regions in Italy, Germany, Spain, Portugal, and — of course — France.
 There are also a few New World wines sprinkled throughout — there’s even a Riesling from Seneca Lake, New York.